-25 4.3 Tidal analysis
+3.3 Tidal analysis

-A run using an identical model geometry and parameters as that shown in Fig. 2 was done but including values for all major tidal constituents (those with amplitudes greater than 5 % of the M_2) around the RIS with amplitudes obtained from the CATS2008 tidal model (Padman et al., 2008).
+A run using an identical model geometry and parameters as that shown in Fig. 2 was done but including values for all major tidal constituents (those with amplitudes greater than 5% of the M_2) around the RIS with amplitudes obtained from the CATS2008 tidal model (Padman et al., 2008).
 Subsequently, tidal analysis was done on these results using the t_tide MATLAB package (Pawlowicz et al., 2002).
-Figure 5 shows the calculated amplitude (Fig. 5a) and phase (Fig. 5b) of the Msf tidal constituent upstream of the grounding line.
-The phase is almost constant apart from very close to the clamped side wall whereas amplitude decreases gradually and has not reached an apparent maximum even 30 km away from the boundary.
+We choose this slightly different forcing in order to show that the Msf signal arises from a realistic tidal forcing as well as the more simplified forcings used previously.
+Figure 6 shows the calculated amplitude (panel a) and phase (panel b) of the Msf tidal constituent upstream of the grounding line.
+The phase is almost constant apart from very near to the clamped side wall whereas amplitude decreases gradually and has not reached an apparent maximum even 30 km away from the boundary.